- Marina Bay Sands, Singapore

 At first sight, your first words will be "wow!," and that's just for the view of Victoria Harbour.
 Because you'll be speechless with the sight of the pool.
 It's actually a collection of three on a terrace, with controlled temperatures -- hot, warm, and cold.
 You may book it here: InterContinental Hong Kong

 Think Canadian weather isn't inviting for rooftop pools?
-You'll think again when you see this one in Toronto's Thompson Hotel.
-Found on the 16th floor since 2010, it's an infinity pool overlooking the city which becomes a real hotspot during the warmer months.
+You'll think again when you see this one in Toronto's 1 Hotel.
+Found on the 16th floor since 2010 (when it was still known as the Thompson Hotel), it's an infinity pool overlooking the city which becomes a real hotspot during the warmer months.

 Barcelona doesn't have one but two of the world's greatest rooftop pools.
 The one at the Grand Central Hotel is not on the waterfront, but in the central Gothic Quarter.
 Guests swim above the city's landmarks, in a building that combines Old World charm with modern design.